robbedell/no-buzzwords-cyber-config/README.md

 **Note**: During this step, you'll be prompted to:

 1. Add your SSH key to GitHub (if not already done)
-2. Authenticate with GitHub CLI
+2. Authenticate with GitHub CLI (will use your PAT if configured)
 3. Review and confirm software installations

-### Step 3: Open Workspace in Cursor
+### Step 5: Open Workspace in Cursor

 After the initial setup is complete, run the workspace setup script to: